-The Sudan People’s Liberation Movement-North split-off faction led by Abdelaziz El Hilu said that the SPLM-N faction under the leadership of Malik Agar does not control any territory in South Kordofan or Blue Nile state.
+The Sudan People’s Liberation Movement-North led by Abdelaziz El Hilu said that the SPLM-N faction under the leadership of Malik Agar does not control any territory in South Kordofan or Blue Nile state.

-He claimed that the humanitarian file agreement signed with the SPLM-N Agar is currently being implemented in El Goz (El Nila, El Nabaga, Karkoura, Manago, and Sinjakiya) and in El Midir in Maban in South Sudan.
+The humanitarian file agreement signed with the SPLM-N Agar is currently being implemented in El Goz (El Nila, El Nabaga, Karkoura, Manago, and Sinjakiya) and in El Midir in Maban in South Sudan.
 “There was no war there and the mediation knows that”, Jagdoul added.

-Abdelaziz El Hilu was deputy chairman of the Sudan People’s Liberation Movement-North, led by Malik Agar, when he resigned in March 2017, and continued with most of the SPLM-N combatants.
+El Hilu was deputy chairman of the Sudan People’s Liberation Movement-North, led by Malik Agar, when he resigned in March 2017, and continued with most of the SPLM-N combatants.
 The two factions fought heavy battles after that.

 Radio Dabanga’s editorial independence means that we can continue to provide factual updates about political developments to Sudanese and international actors, educate people about how to avoid outbreaks of infectious diseases, and provide a window to the world for those in all corners of Sudan.
 Support Radio Dabanga for as little as €2.50, the equivalent of a cup of coffee.